Oscar-Lopez-Projects/Oscar-Lopez-Projects/README.md

-### Hi there 👋
+### Hi there, I'm Oscar! 👋

-Hi, I'm Oscar!
 I am a full-stack web developer who recently graduated from Lambda with a desire to concentrate on front-end development.
 I have worked with a couple of cross-functional teans in creating web application.
 I have played the roles of UI\UX designer, Front-end Developer, and Back-end Developer.

 Here are some ideas to get you started: